2.2 Managing allegations against people that work or volunteer with children

 - Have strategic oversight of the local police arrangements for managing allegations against staff and volunteers.
 This will include, for example, responsibility for informing partners of changes to police practice (such as the changes to bail conditions) and keeping partners aware of the number of cases they are dealing with and any themes which emerge from them;

-- Liaise with SSCP (Surrey Safeguarding Children Partnership) on the issue and, in particular, which department of the police will lead the investigation, This will most likely be the Safeguarding Investigation Unit (SIU)
+- Liaise with SSCP (Surrey Safeguarding Children Partnership) on the issue and, in particular, which department of the police will lead the investigation, This will most likely be the Child Abuse Team (CA Teams) and Complex Abuse Unit (CAU)

 - Ensure compliance with these procedures.